floydhub/keras-examples/README.md

 $ floyd logs -t <RUN_ID>
 ```

 There are lots of other example scripts that run on MNIST dataset.
-They all work
+They can all be run
 the same way with Floyd.

 ### Neural Style Transfer